Dysart et al: Communities

+Climate

 History

 In the 1860s, the Canadian Land and Emigration Company of London, England purchased 360000 acre in this part of Ontario for settlement purposes.
 The development was named after company chairman Judge Thomas Haliburton, a politician and the author of the Sam Slick stories.
 According to the historical book, "Fragments of a Dream: Pioneering in Dysart Township and Haliburton Village" by Leopolda z L. Dobrzensky, the first European settlers began arriving in Haliburton village in 1864.
 Key settlers included Captain John Lucas (1824–1874).
 Lucas co-established the first saw/grist mill and was later elected the first Reeve of Dysart.
 Captain Lucas, originally a native of Long Preston, Yorkshire, England, also established the first hotel in town that later became the Grand Central Hotel.
 Other important settlers included W. Ritchie, Alexander Niven, James Holland, John Erskine, the Heard family and Willet Austin.

 Haliburton was the northern terminus of the Victoria Railway (ex Canadian National Railway Haliburton subdivision) from Lindsay.
 The first railway train to arrive in Haliburton was on November 26, 1878, with John Albert Lucas (1860–1945) as the train engineer.
 The railway was abandoned and the rails lifted in 1980.
 The station remains and is now home to Rails End Gallery and Arts Centre.